39 Career Overall Rank

 When Sotheby’s set Billy Stockman’s record price of $201,500 (for the 54.5 x 46 cm 1971 board Wild Potato (Yala) Dreaming) in 1998, the result was second only to Johnny Warangkula’s Water Dreaming at Kalipinypa 1972( sold the previous year for $206,000, in the annuls of all Aboriginal art sales).
-It was still the fourth highest result ever achieved for an Aboriginal painting by the end of 2001, the 19th highest at the end of 2004 and the 34th by the end of 2006.
-Few artist’s record prices have lasted as long,
+It was still the fourth highest result ever achieved for an Aboriginal painting by the end of 2001, but 19th highest at the end of 2004 and the 34th by the end of 2006.
+Neverthelessm few artist’s record prices have lasted as long.

 When, in 2005 Sotheby’s offered a rare sculpture of a Carpet Snake carved by the artist in 1972, it created quite a sensation.
 Estimated at just $1,000-1,500 (Lot 269) this rather spectacular object measuring just 69 cm in length sold for $22,800.
 It is by far and away his best result for a work in any medium other than painting.
 Sotheby’s have in fact made up most of the running on Billy Stockman’s works with their closest competition coming from Lawson~Menzies.
-Yet no less than 17 auction houses are recorded as having sold his works over the years, making him one of the most durable and recognised artists amongst collectors.
+He is, however, one of the most durable and recognised artists amongst collectors.

 It would seem that, for the time being at least, those interested in works by the most seminal artists of the movement should be able to include Billy Stockman in their collections for what will come to be considered a bargain price.
 His early boards are wonderful buying at anything under $30,000 and there are any number of 1980s and 1990s paintings to be had for a song.
 Billy died in September 2015 after a long and fruitful life.
-It is unfortunate but likely that when collectors become aware that he has passed away they will begin to reassess this wonderful old man’s legacy.
+It is is definitely time that collectors began to reassess this wonderful old man’s legacy.

 From the outset, Billy Stockman was a vital figure in the Papunya art movement.
 He went on to become one of its most exceptional and productive figures, traveling the world as a representative of Aboriginal Culture and having his work exhibited and collected by major galleries and collectors.
 He stands at the transition point between the ancient and the new, his work providing a link that allows for an ongoing synthesis between cultural traditions and modern artistic practices.
 Essentially spiritual, the symbols that appear in his paintings are charged with authority and religious knowledge.
 They are grounded in the narratives of the traditional desert culture of which he is a senior custodian of particular sites and stories.